copenlu/politihop/README.md

 ## Dataset format

-Each rown in the dataset splits represents one instance and contains the following tab-separated columns:
+Each row in the dataset splits represents one instance and contains the following tab-separated columns:

 - article_id - article id corresponding to the id of the claim in the LIAR dataset
 - statement	- the text of the claim